Aran Quinn

 OPENING : 08.10.2025 | 6 to 8 pm | 15 rue du Page, 1050 Brussels

-EDJI Gallery has spent the past three years focused primarily on figurative painting.
+Since the opening of the gallery, EDJI has focused primarily on figurative painting.
 With Clay, Pigments & Fluff, we set out to expand our own boundaries by working with artists whose mediums we had not yet explored.
-What brings these artists together is a shared commitment to figuration in its broadest sense—whether through figures, landscapes, objects, or fragments of daily life—and a refusal of realism in favor of atmosphere and imagination.
+What brings these artists together is a shared commitment to figuration in its broadest sense -whether through figures, landscapes, objects, or fragments of daily life - and a refusal of realism in favor of atmosphere and imagination.